OleConsignado/otc-aspnetcore-apiboot/README.md

 	- [Swashbuckle.AspNetCore](https://www.nuget.org/packages/Swashbuckle.AspNetCore)

 > **Note:** If you created a project from the standard template, **Microsoft** packages comes as reference by default, so, in this case, it's recomended to remove these packages once it's all already referenced by `Otc.AspNetCore.ApiBoot`.
-By removing these package, will also avoid version conflicts issues.
+By removing these package will also avoid version conflicts issues.